aerospike-community/aerospike-perseus/README.md

 - ThreadYamlFilePath: the location of the thread.yaml relative to the working directory.
 - LuaFilePath: location of the example.lua relative to the working directory.
 - SizeOfTheDummyPartOfTheRecord: The size of the dummy part of the record.
 Modify to make the size of records smaller or larger.
+- BatchSize: The number of records in each batch write transaction.
+- ReadHitRatio: In real world scenarios, not all the reads requests return an existing records.
+This parameter defines the percentage of the requests that reads an existing record (.1 would mean 10% hit, 90% miss).
+The implementation is just an attempt to reach the suggested ratio, in practice the ratio of successful reads is usually a bit higher than this ratio.

 ### threads.yaml
 This file is checked every 1 second.
 You can change the number of threads the client uses for each test case.
 The output would reflect the number of operations performed using the number of threads specified.